 There are two parts to this travel insurance cover – a) unused travel expenses that you forfeit while ending a trip abruptly gets reimbursed and b) You get reimbursed for the costs of additional tickets to come back home.

 This cover reimburses you for expenses such as rooms, food, and transport if your trip is delayed for a covered reason.
 Travel insurance plans provide a per-day upper limit on reimbursements due to travel delays.

 Mind you, when a flight gets delayed the airlines are not obligated to compensate the traveler.

 Exceptions of plans

 # If you have any pre-existing medical conditions, you may be refused backpackers travel insurance plan.
-Even if you manage to get a backpackers travel insurance with pre-existing medical conditions, you will have to pay higher premium.
+Even if you manage to get a backpacker’s travel insurance with pre-existing medical conditions, you must pay higher premium.

 # Your backpackers travel insurance will cover some of the adventure sports but not all.
 So before buying a travel insurance policy read all the terms and conditions and list of adventure activities carefully to be sure of that your activity is covered.

 On your extended backpacking trips you may want to work, and this is also covered by backpackers travel insurance.
 Paid, voluntary and manual works are covered by most backpackers travel insurance but be sure to read all the conditions and instructions carefully before purchasing the plan.